vowstar/systemrdl-toolkit/CONTRIBUTING.md

 - **Release notes**: Major contributions highlighted
 - **GitHub contributors graph**: Automatic recognition

-Thank you for contributing to the SystemRDL Toolbox! 🎉
+Thank you for contributing to the SystemRDL Toolkit! 🎉